Daily spending jumps 25% in August

 4

-You can make a repayment via PayID/Osko in your mobile banking app (subject to your bank’s availability) as soon as 2 days after you Cash Out, and if you do not have any payments pending.
+You can make a repayment via PayID/Osko in your mobile banking app (subject to your bank’s availability) as soon as 2 days after you cash out, and if you do not have any payments pending.

 You’ll just need to make sure you enter the Beforepay PayID email and your unique reference number in both the Description and Reference fields.
 Payments with missing or incorrect information will be declined.
 If the transfer is successful, your account should reflect the payment within minutes.

-To view your PayID payment details, simply tap on the ‘Repay early’ button on the Cash Out screen.
+To view your PayID payment details, simply tap on the ‘Repay early’ button on the cash out screen.

 See our help article for more details.